tchangkiat/aws-cdk-stacks/README.md

 cdk deploy egress-vpc
 ```

 Deploy an egress VPC with Transit Gateway.
 VPN-related resources are deployed for the VPN connection between the Transit Gateway and the simulated customer's on-prem environment.
-Comment away the code in the section `VPN` of `egress-vpc.ts` if the VPN connection is not required.

 ## Establish VPN connection from the Transit Gateway to a simulated customer on-prem environment

-1. Create 2 secrets in AWS Secrets Manager: `tgw-poc-psk1` and `tgw-poc-psk2`.
-Plaintext values of the respective secrets should be `{"psk":"tgw.poc.psk1"}` and `{"psk":"tgw.poc.psk2"}`.

-2. Un-comment the code in the section `VPN` of `TransitGateway.js`.

-3. Follow section 4 and 5 in the following article to deploy an EC2 instance with strongSwan to establish a Site-to-Site VPN -> [Simulating Site-to-Site VPN Customer Gateways Using strongSwan](https://aws.amazon.com/blogs/networking-and-content-delivery/simulating-site-to-site-vpn-customer-gateways-strongswan/).<br/><br/> Below are the values to fill up some of the parameters of the CloudFormation template used in the article above (for the other parameters, follow the instructions in the section 5 of the article):
+1. Follow section 4 and 5 in the following article to deploy an EC2 instance with strongSwan to establish a Site-to-Site VPN -> [Simulating Site-to-Site VPN Customer Gateways Using strongSwan](https://aws.amazon.com/blogs/networking-and-content-delivery/simulating-site-to-site-vpn-customer-gateways-strongswan/).<br/><br/> Below are the values to fill up some of the parameters of the CloudFormation template used in the article above (for the other parameters, follow the instructions in the section 5 of the article):

+   - Stack Name: `egress-vpc-vpn`

-   - Name of secret in AWS Secrets Manager for VPN Tunnel 1 Pre-Shared Key: `tgw-poc-psk1`
+   - Name of secret in AWS Secrets Manager for VPN Tunnel 1 Pre-Shared Key: `egress-vpc-psk1`
-   - Name of secret in AWS Secrets Manager for VPN Tunnel 2 Pre-Shared Key: `tgw-poc-psk2`
+   - Name of secret in AWS Secrets Manager for VPN Tunnel 2 Pre-Shared Key: `egress-vpc-psk2`
-   - VPC ID: select `tgw-poc-customer-vpc`
+   - VPC ID: select `egress-vpc-customer-vpc`
    - VPC CIDR Block: `30.0.0.0/16`
-   - Subnet ID for VPN Gateway: select `tgw-poc-customer-vpc/PublicSubnet1`
+   - Subnet ID for VPN Gateway: select `egress-vpc-customer-vpc/PublicSubnet1`
    - Elastic IP Address Allocation ID: can be found in the output of the CDK stack.
 The value should start with `eipalloc-`

-> ❗ Wait until the VPN Gateway (EC2 Instance) is created and verify that both IPSec tunnels are 'UP' (Site-to-Site VPN Connections > tgw-poc-vpn > Tunnel details), before proceeding to step 4 and 5.
+> ❗ Wait until the VPN Gateway (EC2 Instance) is created and verify that both IPSec tunnels are 'UP' (Site-to-Site VPN Connections > egress-vpc-vpn > Tunnel details), before proceeding to step 4 and 5.
 This will take a few minutes.

-4. Add a route to `20.0.0.0/16` in the route table (Target: Instance > infra-vpngw-test) of `tgw-poc-customer-vpc/PrivateSubnet1` in order to route requests from instances in `tgw-poc-customer-vpc/PrivateSubnet1` to instances in `tgw-poc-vpc-1/PrivateSubnet1`.
+2. Add a route to `20.0.0.0/16` in the route table (Target: Instance > infra-vpngw-test) of `egress-vpc-customer-vpc/PrivateSubnet1` in order to route requests from instances in `egress-vpc-customer-vpc/PrivateSubnet1` to instances in `egress-vpc-vpc-1/PrivateSubnet1`.

-5. Create a Transit Gateway Association and Propagation in the Transit Gateway Route Table for the VPN Transit Gateway attachment.
+3. Create a Transit Gateway Association and Propagation in the Transit Gateway Route Table for the VPN Transit Gateway attachment.
 Once you completed this step successfully, you should see a route `30.0.0.0/16` propagated in the Transit Gateway Route Table.
 Note: this step cannot be automated because there is no way to retrieve the VPN Transit Gateway attachment and then create an association and propagation programmatically.

-> ❗ The connection between `tgw-poc-vpc-1` and `tgw-poc-customer-vpc` will be established in a few minutes after completing step 5.
+> ❗ The connection between `egress-vpc-vpc-1` and `egress-vpc-customer-vpc` will be established in a few minutes after completing step 3.

 ## Testing the network connectivity

-1. Connect to `tgw-poc-demo-instance` and `tgw-poc-demo-instance-2` using Session Manager
+1. Connect to `egress-vpc-demo-instance` and `egress-vpc-demo-instance-2` using Session Manager.
+If you encounter the error `Unable to start command: failed to start pty since RunAs user ssm-user does not exist`, ensure that the `Run As` config is `ec2-user` instead of `ssm-user`.

 2. Use `ifconfig` in the instances to retrieve the private IP addresses

-3. Ping each other using the private IP addresses - e.g. `ping 30.0.1.30` in `tgw-poc-demo-instance`

-4. You should receive similar results as those below:
+3. Ping each other using the private IP addresses - e.g. `ping 30.0.1.30` in `egress-vpc-demo-instance`.
+You should receive similar results as shown below:

-- `tgw-poc-demo-instance`: 64 bytes from 30.0.1.30: icmp_seq=1 ttl=253 time=2.49 ms
+- `egress-vpc-demo-instance`: 64 bytes from 30.0.1.30: icmp_seq=1 ttl=253 time=2.49 ms
-- `tgw-poc-demo-instance-2`: 64 bytes from 20.0.0.20: icmp_seq=1 ttl=252 time=3.52 ms
+- `egress-vpc-demo-instance-2`: 64 bytes from 20.0.0.20: icmp_seq=1 ttl=252 time=3.52 ms

+4. Ping a domain (e.g. amazon.com) in one of these instances.
+You should observe similar results as shown above.

+## Cleanup

+1. Delete `egress-vpc-vpn` and `egress-vpc` CloudFormation stacks.

 # Application Load Balancer (ALB) Rule Restriction